mourner/tinyjam/README.md

 ### Templates

-**Tinyjam** uses [EJS](https://ejs.co/), a templating system based on JavaScript, so it's both powerful and easy to learn.
+**Tinyjam** uses EJS (through [yeahjs](https://github.com/mourner/yeahjs), a fast EJS subset), a templating system where you can use plain JavaScript, so it's both powerful and easy to learn.
 All `*.ejs` files it encounters are rendered with the collected data in the following way:

 - `<filename>.ejs` files are rendered as `<filename>.html`.
 - `item.ejs` has a special meaning: all _data files_ in the same folder (e.g. `<filename>.md`) are rendered with this template as `<filename>.html` with the corresponding file's data.